 Mughals brought in Persian style into Indian Architecture.
 The character and structure of Mughal buildings displayed a uniform character and structure.
-Some of the main features of the Mughal architecture are mentioned below.
+Some of the main features of Mughal architecture are mentioned below.

 - Large halls